 Visiting the Tiger Cave Temple doesn’t require an entrance fee.
 However, they appreciate any donation to support their ongoing work.

 The Tiger Cave Temple is open from 8 am until 5 pm.
-It’s important to note that the last entry for the climb is before 5 pm, after which visitors won’t be allowed to start the ascent.
-If you happen to be on the trail or at the summit at this time, you can stay up there for as long as you like.
-However, since the descent might be in the dark, it’s recommended to bring a headlamp for convenience and safety.
+It’s important to note that the last entry for the climb is before 5 pm, after which you won’t be allowed to start the climb.
+If you happen to be on your way or at the top at this time, you can stay up there for as long as you like.
+However, since the way back might be in the dark, I recommend bringing a headlamp for safety.

-When visiting the Tiger Cave Temple, it’s important to dress modestly as with all temples in Asia.
-For women, this means covering shoulders and knees.
+When visiting the Tiger Cave Temple, dress modestly, as with all temples in Asia.
+For women, this means covering their shoulders and knees.

 However, there is no dress code for the open-air temple at the top of the mountain.
 Make sure to bring some comfortable cool clothes for the hike.